riscv-admin/riscv-landscape/README.md

 ## Vulnerability reporting

-Please open an [issue](https://github.com/cncf/landscape/issues/new) or, for sensitive information, email info@cncf.io.
+Please open an [issue](https://github.com/riscv-admin/riscv-landscape/issues/new/choose) or, for sensitive information, email info@cncf.io.

 ## Adjusting the Landscape View
 The file src/components/MainContent2.js describes the key elements of a landscape big picture.
-It specifies where to put these sections: App Definition and Development, Orchesteration & Management, Runtime,  Provisioning, Cloud,
-    Platform, Observability and Analyzis, Special.
+It specifies where to put these sections: App Definition and Development, Orchesteration & Management, Runtime,  Provisioning, Cloud, Platform, Observability and Analyzis, Special.
 Also it specifies where to locate the link to the serverless preview and an info with a QR code.

 All these elements should have `top`, `left`, `width` and `height` properties to position them. `rows` and `cols` specify how much columns or rows we expect in a given horizontal or vertical section.

 When we see that those elements can not fit the sections, we need to either increase the width of all the horizontal sections, or increase height and amount of rows in a single horitzontal section and adjust the position of sections below.

 Beside that, we have to adjust the width of a parent div (1620), the width in a `src/components/BigPicture/FullscreenLandscape.js` (1640) and the width in a `tools/renderLandscape.js` (6560, because of x4 zoom and margins)

 Sometimes the total height is changed too, then we need to adjust the height the same way as we adjust the width.

 We have an experimental `fitWidth` property, it is good when you want to get rid of an extra space on the right of a section.

-The best way to test that layout is ok, is to visit `/landscape`, and if it looks ok, run `PORT=3000 babel-node tools/renderLandscape` and see the rendered png files, they are in src/images folder.
+The best way to test that layout is ok, is to visit `/landscape`, and if it looks ok, run `PORT=3000 babel-node tools renderLandscape` and see the rendered png files, they are in src/images folder.